ancient pottery replicas

 Student pottery heating in preparation for firing

-About the Instructor
+About the Instructors

 Andy Ward began reproducing prehistoric pottery in high school, now more than 30 years later he teaches pottery workshops throughout Arizona and New Mexico.
 The focus of Andy’s pottery is on polychrome pottery types of the prehistoric Salado and Mogollon people.
 He has taught prehistoric pottery workshops for the Silver City Clay Festival, Archaeology Southwest Preservation Archaeology Field School and Old Pueblo Archaeology Center, among others.

-pottery workshop participants
+primitive pottery workshop participants

 Students with the pots they made.